couchbaselabs/Couchbase-by-Example/02-gcm-webhook/02-gcm-webhook.md

 	    "registration_ids": ["AP91DIwQ", "AP91W9kX"]
 	}

-And the article document may have the following properties:
+And the Article document may have the following properties:

 	{
 	    "type": "article",